-When you find a lump somewhere on your chest, your thoughts might immediately turn to cancer, particularly breast cancer.
+When you feel a lump somewhere on your chest, your thoughts might immediately turn to cancer, particularly breast cancer.
 But there are actually many things other than cancer that can cause a chest lump.

 The chest includes the breasts and skin.
 It also includes the chest cavity (thoracic cavity), which contains the spinal column, ribs, and breastbone (sternum).
 Behind the ribs and sternum are the heart, lungs, and esophagus.